rxt1077/it610/markup/exercises/create-image.typ

 #import "/templates/exercise.typ": exercise, code, admonition

+/* goals and exercise-name are used by index.typ that's why we define and then pass them to the show rule */
+#let exercise-name = "Creating a Container Image"
+#let goals = (
+  "Use users and permissions in Linux",
+  "Create a custom container image",
+  "Build a container image",
+  "Run a container",
+)

 #show: doc => exercise(
   course-name: "Systems Administration",
-  exercise-name: "Creating a Container Image", doc,
+  exercise-name: exercise-name,
+  goals: goals,
+  doc,
 )

-== Goals

-+ Use users and permissions in Linux
-+ Create a custom container image
-+ Build the container image
-+ Run a container

 == Background